Jean-Marc Petroff: Arrest, imprisonment and involvement in the four deaths

 On 31 July 1998, Petroff was arrested at his home and taken into custody.
-A search of the premises left the police speechless: the house was filthy and stained with blood.
-The bodies of Amarouche and Leblanc were found disfigured and with their skulls smashed in.
-When questioned, Petroff mentioned an argument that had gone wrong.
-He came across as 'cold' and impassive, showing no affection for the murdered couple.
-The gendarmes were even shocked to learn that Petroff cared more about the bloodstains than about his victims.
-At the end of his police custody on 1 August, Petroff was charged with murder and torture, and remanded in custody at the Toulon prison.
-When his photo was published in the Var-Matin newspaper, the two members of the FN's Service d'ordre immediately recognised him and told Le Chevallier, but Le Chevallier again refused to believe it.
+A police search of the premises found the house filthy and covered with blood stains.
+The bodies of Amarouche and Leblanc were found disfigured with their skulls smashed in.
+When questioned, Petroff claimed that an argument had gone wrong.
+Detectives noted that he came across as 'cold' and impassive, showing no affection for the murdered couple, and cared more about the bloodstains than about his victims.
+At the end of his police custody on 1 August, Petroff was charged with murder and torture, and remanded in custody at Toulon prison.
+When a photo was published in the Var-Matin newspaper, the two members of the FN's Service d'ordre recognised Petroff and told Le Chevallier, but he again refused to believe it.

-In April 1999, investigators turned their attention to the disappearance of Alain Dordot in 1995, reopening a judicial investigation into 'abduction and kidnapping'.
+In April 1999, investigators reopened a judicial investigation into the disappearance of Alain Doridot in 1995.
 Petroff became the prime suspect because he was present on the last evening Doridot was seen alive.
-The investigators also suspected that the other street people present on the night of the incident had played a role in the disappearance.
+The investigators also suspected that others present on the night of the incident had played a role in the disappearance.
 They were all taken into custody at Toulon police station on 27 July.
 During questioning, Petroff admitted killing Doridot after beating him to death, and said he had buried him in a wood in Signes.
-The next day, the police went to the site designated by Petroff and discovered Doridot's skeleton.
-After being held in police custody, Petroff was charged with the murder and returned to Toulon prison.
+The next day, the police went to the site identified by Petroff and discovered Doridot's remains.
+Petroff was charged with the murder and returned to Toulon prison.